ArisKonidaris/ConvexOptimizationExercises/README.md

 # ConvexOptimizationExercises

-Exercises for the "Convex Optimization" at the Technical University of Crete.
+Exercises for the "Convex Optimization" course at the Technical University of Crete.